ucan-wg/revocation/README.md

 UCAN revocation is designed to work in the broadest possible scenarios, and as such needs very weak constraints.
 UCAN revocation MAY operate in fully eventually consistent contexts, with single sources of truth, or among nodes participating in consensus.
 The format of the revocation does not change in these situations; it is entirely managed by how revocations are passed around the network.
 Weak assumptions enable UCAN to work with eventually consistent resources, such as [CRDT]s, [Git] forks, delay-tolerant replicated state machines, and so on.

 These weak assumptions are often associated with being unable to guarantee delivery in a certain time bound.
 Weak assumptions can always be strengthened, but not vice-versa.
 For example, if a capability describes access to a resource with a single location or souce of truth, sending a revocation to that specific agent enables confirmatation in bounded time.
-This grants nearly idential semantics that many people turn to [ACL]s for, but with all of the benefits of capabilties during delegation and invocation.
+This grants nearly idential semantics that many people turn to [ACL]s for, but with all of the benefits of capabilities during delegation and invocation.

 Out of order delivery is typical of distributed systems.
 Further, a mallicious user can otherwise delay revealing that they have a capability until the last possible moment in hopes of evading detection.
 Accepting revocations for resources that the agent controls prior to the delegation targeted by the revocaton is recieved is thus RECOMMENDED.